MIPS Eligibility Lookup

 For ECs participating in MIPS APMs, the Low Volume Threshold (LVT) is calculated at the APM entity level, also referred to as the ACO level.

 This means that even if a clinician or group is at or below the low volume threshold of $90,000 in covered professional services under the Medicare PFS, or furnishing covered professional services to less than or equal to 200 beneficiaries, if they participate in a MIPS APM, they will be subject to MIPS if the APM Entity exceeds the low volume threshold.

 For Performance Year 2022, your eligibility was reviewed at two different times during the Performance Year.

 Eligibility Review Dates

-For Performance Year 2019, the first eligibility review was completed in December 2018 by examining claims from September 1, 2017 through August 31, 2018.
-CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to PY 2019.
+For Performance Year 2023, the initial eligibility review was completed in December 2022 by examining claims from October 1, 2021 through September 30, 2022.
+CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to PY 2023.

-CMS will complete the second review in late 2019.
-They will examine Medicare Part B Claims data from September 1, 2018 through August 31, 2019 and PECOS data.
+CMS completed a final eligibility review by examining Medicare Part B Claims data from October 1, 2022 through September 30, 2023 and PECOS data.
 If you join a new practice during this time period, your eligibility under that practice was evaluated during the second review.
 Check your final status with our online MIPS eligibility tool.